teresuac/HDK-Nodes/README.md

 # HDK

-HDK nodes to simulation painting for NPR rendering
+HDK nodes : volume advect
 - volume advect
-- volume non divergent
+- volume advect with threads

+This is a test with HDK, I hope to make more things soon